amitbcp/self_driving_projects/traffic_sign_classifier/writeup_template.md

 #### 2. Exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+We can visualize the class distribution of the dataset.
+Hence we can infer that all the 43 classes are not equally balanced and there is a lot of skewness in the data.
+Though it is also to be noted that the distribution is same across the train/valid/test data case.

 ![alt text][image1]
+![alt text][image2]
+![alt text][image3]
+![alt text][image4]

 ### Design and Test a Model Architecture